danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

 While the same concepts are being tested, it takes effort to understand what's actually being tested.
 It's not *terrible*, especially for developers familiar with Capybara, but it's clearly written for the machine, not the human.
 You have to *parse* the `let`, `within`, `all`, and `find` blocks to reconstruct what's going on.
-The intent: "show book details and reviews", is buried inside DOM selectors and test helpers.
+The intent: "show book details and reviews", is buried inside DOM selectors and and Capybara DSL calls.

 This is where Cucumber shines.
 Instead of encoding all the implementation detail in the test body, Cucumber pushes that detail down into step definitions.
 The result is a high-level test that reads like documentation.